 Of significant recent concern are the plans for Sizewell C. Having reviewed this development the Council has written to the Planning Authority to express our serious concern about the lack of infrastructure to support this development and the direct impact we expect on our Parish.
 For more details please read our response letter by clicking on Parish Council Response Letter: Sizewell C

-A 20mph speed restriction was introduced a few years ago to help reduce speeds, however the downside is that the Suffolk Police view is that that exceeding speeds in a 20mph area is not enforceable.
-The Council has acquired a speed indicator device which you may have seen near the Community Centre.
+A 20mph speed restriction was introduced a few years ago to help reduce speeds in Coddenham.
+Unfortunately, Suffolk Police has stated that exceeding speeds in a 20mph area will not be enforced.

 The Parish Council welcomes any suggestions or comments from parishioners as to how to reduce traffic, reduce accidents and reduce traffic speeds through our parish.
 Please contact us via the Parish Clerk